ONE DAY IN TAKAYAMA, JAPAN

 My favourite things to see and do in Dublin are the Irish Rock’n’Roll Museum and the EPIC Museum, hanging at the parks, and shopping at George’s St Arcade.

-But you can’t see everything Dublin has to offer in just a few days, so I hope to visit some of its literary attractions someday (Chester Beatty Library, Oscar Wilde Statue, a Literary Pub Crawl, etc.).
+But you can’t see everything Dublin has to offer in just a few days!
+So I hope to visit some of its literary attractions someday (Chester Beatty Library, Oscar Wilde Statue, a Literary Pub Crawl, etc.).
 So until then, I’m gonna read some books by Irish authors!

 If your kids are joining you on your Dublin trip, don’t miss Christine’s post: